Haoranwugithub/UWB_CSS342_2019_Fall/class6/homework/problem_3/readme.md

 }
 ```

 This function return the number of possible and unique ways to go from the top left cell to bottom right cell in an M columns by N rows grid.
 One can only move either down or right at any point in time.
+This is the same example you see in class on 10/31/2019.

 Unit tests are provided in test/unit_tests.cpp.
-They should all pass.
+They should all pass with your possiblePathsIterative(...).

 ### 2. (10pt) Create an account at https://github.com/ and create a new **public** repository